InterDigitalInc/AdvantEDGE/docs/deploy.md

 ```
 meepctl deploy all
 ```
-When new AdvantEDGE version becomes available, only _core_ components need to be updated.
+Typically, when new AdvantEDGE version become available, only _core_ components need to be updated.
 This is achieved by deleting and deploying the core group:
 ```
 meepctl delete core